OFI-UK/docklab2/README.md

 [mocap4r2_optitrack_driver_main-1] [INFO] [1750870175.510289276] [mocap4r2_optitrack_driver_node]: Configured!
 - Transition node to active

-- this package doesnt work on a Raspberry Pis' or on anything older than humble
+- This package doesnt work on a Raspberry Pis' or on anything older than humble
 ## Docs:

 # ABPX: